 After the death of her husband she moved out of the quarters of the Rabbi’s house (Freihofstrasse) and moved then to Marstallstrasse 43, where the pictures with the granddaughters were taken.

 1939 showed Sophie’s address as Fruehlingstrasse 29, a house which belonged to the Jewish family Veit.
 There is no evidence that she was forced to move.
 The move away from Silcherstrasse could also be related to Max Kraemer’s flight to the USA, which occurred in 1938.
-In that year, aside from sister Frida, nobody from the Dettelbacher-family lived in Germany anymore.
+It should be noted that the Jewish community used a room in the house at Frühlingsstrasse 29 as a prayer room after the Synagogue had been destroyed during the Pogrom Night.

 In a letter dated 19 April 1942 written by Hedwig Frankfurter to Sophie’s daughter Emilie Levinger in Argentina, one can find the last traces of Sophie’s life: